MicrosoftDocs/mesh-docs/mesh/develop/build-your-basic-environment/configuring-for-avatar-movement-and-teleportation.md

 - A VR user physically goes to and from a seated or standing position.
 The HMD movement causes the avatar in the scene to penetrate the ground or be standing much higher vertically than other avatars.

--- A poorly configured visual script teleports the avatar into a position that they don't fit or is vertically too low.
+- A poorly configured visual script teleports the avatar into a position that they don't fit or is vertically too low.

 Another reason this is important is that when the avatar physics update, if the avatar isn't grounded, it will jump into position as a result of its capsule colliding with the ground and yanking the avatar into the new position.
 This is especially impactful for HMD users because unnatural movements like this can be nausea-inducing.

-Layers the avatar interacts with and can walk on:
+**Layers the avatar interacts with and can walk on:**

 0  - Default
 2  - Ignore Raycast